BSN Veterans Option

 Overview

-The Veterans BSN option consists of 60 credit hours as prerequisites, 60 credit hours of course work and 540 clinical hours.
-You may receive credit for some courses based on an evaluation of your prior training and experience, which is factored into your customized curricular roadmap.
-Programs of study are particular to the term at which you started the program.
+This program consists of 60 credit hours and 540 clinical hours.
 Given the academic rigor of this accelerated program, employment while pursuing this degree is not recommended.
 Questions about program requirements should be directed to [email protected].

 Programs of Study